sbt/sbt-web/README.md

 In sbt, asset source files are considered the source for plugins that process them.
 When they are processed any resultant files go into a `public` directory in the classpath.
 By configuration, sbt-web apps serve static assets from the `public` directory on the classpath.
-For example a CoffeeScript plugin would use files from `sourceDirectory in Assets` and produce them to `resourceManaged in Assets`.
+For example a CoffeeScript plugin would use files from `Assets / sourceDirectory` and produce them to `Assets / resourceManaged`.

 All assets whether they need processing or are static in nature, will be copied to the resourceManaged destinations.

 Assets can be organized however desired within the `assets` directory.

 One last thing regarding the public and public-test folders... any WebJar depended on by the project will be automatically extracted into these folders e.g. target/web/public/main/lib/jquery/jquery.js.
-In addition the public-test folder receives the contents of the public folder as well as test assets.
+In addition, the public-test folder receives the contents of the public folder as well as test assets.
 This eases the support of test frameworks given that all files are locatable from one root.